Help Save Colchester Zoo

 Together, with your help we can win the fight, without it we fear for the future

-Since lockdown in March 2020, Colchester Zoo launched an Emergency Operating Fund to help towards the zoo’s future which is still uncertain, even now months on.
+Since the first lockdown in March 2020, Colchester Zoo launched an Emergency Operating Fund to help towards the zoo’s future which is still uncertain, even now months on.

-Although the zoo received hundreds of donations, letters of support during closure and reopened again on the 18th June, the survival of Colchester Zoo is an ongoing battle – a battle that we fear losing.
-Especially now with another temporary closure during November due to the nationwide lockdown.
+Although the zoo has received hundreds of donations, letters of support during the number of closures we have since faced, the survival of Colchester Zoo is an ongoing battle – a battle that we fear losing.
+Especially as temporary closures and nationwide lockdowns continue into 2021.

 Colchester Zoo is set in over 60 acres and cares for over 10,000 animals costing over half a million pounds per month for animal welfare and the upkeep of the park.

-Despite Colchester Zoo reopening from the 18th June – 4th November, our capacity and therefore revenue was reduced to a third and so is struggling to see a bright future due to the huge reduction of ordinary income.
+Despite Colchester Zoo reopening between lockdowns, our capacity and therefore revenue has still been reduced to a third and so we are struggling to see a bright future due to the huge reduction of ordinary income.

-We are heavily reliant upon ticket sales and visits to come out the other side of this but since Essex was moved up to the High local level alert visitor numbers plummeted although the zoo remained open with safety measures in place.
-Then the nationwide lockdown came into place on the 5th November resulting in catastrophic effects.
+We are heavily reliant upon ticket sales and visits to come out the other side of this but as Essex continues to have high local level alert visitor numbers have plummeted although the zoo has opened with safety measures in place.
+Further nationwide lockdowns have also had catastrophic effects.

 Without your visits and support we will simply not be able to achieve our mission of helping protect species through education and conservation projects.